dotterweide/dotterweide/notes/minimum-viable.md

  - [ ] customizable font size
  - [ ] possible to disable diagnostic as we run through REPL mode
  - [ ] API for symbol-at-cursor, to trigger documentation look-up
+ - [ ] performance needs to be acceptable on Raspberry Pi

 -----